Primordial non-Gaussianity with Angular correlation function: Integral constraint and validation for DES: DES validation using ICE-COLA mocks

 \subsection{Best-fit estimator comparison}

-We compare different ways to extract the best-fit estimator $\hat{f}_{\rm NL}$, from the posterior distribution, that is, using different central tendency estimators.
-We show the differences of using the mean of the posterior, the maximum of the posterior (MP), or the minimum of the $\chi^{2}$.
+We compare different ways to extract the best-fit estimator $\hat{f}_{\rm NL}$ from the marginalised $\fnl$ posterior distribution, that is, using different central tendency estimators.
+We show the differences between using the mean of the marginalised posterior, the maximum of the marginalised posterior (MP), or the minimum of the $\chi^{2}$.

 The comparison of the histograms is presented in the second panel of Figure \ref{fig:opt_hist}.
 The summary of the results from this test is also presented in Table \ref{tab:comp_test_COLA}.
 From the table, we can see that we found no considerable differences in using the maximum of the posterior distribution and the minimum of the $\chi^{2}$.
 Furthermore, we notice an improvement when we use the maximum of the posterior, against the mean of the posterior, as an estimator of the central value for $\fnl$, where we found almost no bias.
 In the end, the maximum of the posterior was preferred.